The consistency strength of determinacy when all sets are universally Baire: Characterizing extenders

 \subsection{Characterization via operators}

 Now we argue that we can also characterize extenders using operators in order to obtain the extenders in a simply definable way (e.g., in $M_1^{\#,\Sigma_i}$ of the current level).

-We define universal mice at $\kappa_i$ and $\kappa_i$-good universal mice as in \cite{Sa17}.
-The definitions in \cite{Sa17} generalize to $\kappa_i$, $i>0$ by considering $\cM$-constructions instead of fully backgrounded constructions.
-Then \cite[Lemmas 1.14 and 1.15]{Sa17} generalize and we can show that good universal mice exist.
+In what follows, we define universal mice at $\kappa_i$ and $\kappa_i$-good universal mice as in \cite{Sa17}.
+The arguments in \cite{Sa17} generalize to $\kappa_i$, $i>0$, by considering $\cM$-constructions instead of fully backgrounded constructions.
+In particular, \cite[Lemmas 2.15 and 2.16]{Sa17} generalize and we can show that good universal mice exist.
+We give the details in what follows.

 As usual, we write for premice $\cQ$ and ordinals $\eta < \cQ \cap \Ord$.